 Misting with a spray bottle

 Misting plants to clean them is best done with ones that are smaller or more delicate.
 (It would, frankly, take awhile to mist-clean leaves on a large monstera deliciosa.)
-Succulents and cacti are perfect candidates for misting, as are bonsai trees and small leafy plants.
+Perfect candidates for misting include bonsai trees and small leafy plants.
 Just be careful not to mist too much, as leaves don’t like to be saturated with water.
 A proper misting appears as if there’s a light dew on the plants that will dry up easily.